 What is brand advertising?

 Brand advertising is a form of advertising which helps establish connections and build strong, long-term relationships with consumers over time.

-Companies that use brand advertising aim to get long-term positive recognition by establishing brand identity, credibility, and loyalty, and connecting with prospects intellectually and emotionally to motivate them to take action in the future.
+Companies that use brand advertising aim to get long-term positive recognition.
+These companies establish brand identity, credibility, and loyalty with their prospects intellectually and emotionally.

 Which form of advertising influence demand for a specific brand?

 Two primary types of advertising exist: brand advertising and direct response advertising.

 Direct response ads (or performance-based ads) are used to drive immediate action from users, while brand advertising is designed to increase overall demand for a brand.

 Direct response ads — which includes most (but not all) forms of digital advertising — allow advertisers to easily track and measure the performance of their campaigns with links, unique phone numbers, app installs, coupon codes, and more.
 Although they require a lot of analysis and A/B testing, they typically offer more performance insight, higher conversion rates, and better ROI.
 In addition, advertisers generally only pay for direct response ads when the required action is fulfilled, and not when the ad is viewed.